Personalization Toolkit: Training Free Personalization of Large Vision Language Models: Abstract

 \section{Abstract}

-Personalization of Large Vision-Language Models (LVLMs) involves customizing models to recognize specific users and object instances, and to generate contextually tailored responses.
-Existing approaches typically rely on time-consuming test-time training for each user or object, making them impractical for real-world deployment, a limitation reflected in current personalization benchmarks, which are focused on object-centric, single-concept evaluations.
-In this paper, we present a novel training-free approach to LVLM personalization and introduce a comprehensive real-world benchmark designed to rigorously evaluate various aspects of the personalization task.
-Our method leverages pre-trained vision foundation models to extract distinctive features, applies retrieval-augmented generation (RAG) techniques to identify instances within visual inputs, and employs visual prompting strategies to guide model outputs.
+Personalization of Large Vision-Language Models (LVLMs) involves customizing models to recognize specific users or object instances and to generate contextually tailored responses.
+Existing approaches rely on time-consuming training for each item, making them impractical for real-world deployment, as reflected in current personalization benchmarks limited to object-centric single-concept evaluations.
+In this paper, we present a novel training-free approach to LVLM personalization called \ours.
+We introduce a comprehensive, real-world benchmark designed to rigorously evaluate various aspects of the personalization task. \ours leverages pre-trained vision foundation models to extract distinctive features, applies retrieval-augmented generation (RAG) techniques to identify instances within visual inputs, and employs visual prompting strategies to guide model outputs.
 Our model-agnostic vision toolkit enables efficient and flexible multi-concept personalization across both images and videos, without any additional training.
 We achieve state-of-the-art results, surpassing existing training-based methods.